ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 A. Forward Pass Summary
 	1. Stage A (Adjacency, if not provided externally):
 	•	If adjacency is predicted by something like RFold or another 2D method, we can treat that as either a frozen or partially trainable module.
-Usually, adjacency is not strongly backpropagated from final 3D coordinates because it’s more of a discrete 2D structure.
+Usually, adjacency is not strongly backpropagated from final 3D coordinates because it's more of a discrete 2D structure.
-	•	However, if we want adjacency differentiability, we’d need a differentiable base-pair “soft assignment” approach.
+	•	However, if we want adjacency differentiability, we'd need a differentiable base-pair "soft assignment" approach.
 Typically, we freeze adjacency or treat it as an input.
 	2. TorsionBERT (Stage B):
 	•	Takes the RNA sequence (and possibly adjacency features as input).
 	•	Produces predicted torsion angles \alpha, \beta, \gamma, \delta, \epsilon, \zeta, \chi (plus sugar pucker if desired).
 	•	LoRA Application: Because TorsionBERT is large and partially pre-trained, we can freeze the base BERT-like layers and insert LoRA adapters on top.
 This ensures a small rank update for angles.
 	3. Pairformer Trunk (AlphaFold 3–style):
-	•	Takes an MSA or single sequence, plus possibly adjacency/2D constraints as “pair-bias.”
+	•	Takes an MSA or single sequence, plus possibly adjacency/2D constraints as "pair-bias."
 	•	Outputs final pair embeddings z_{ij} and single embeddings s_i.
-	•	LoRA Application: Similarly, we can place LoRA adapters in the Pairformer’s attention layers.
+	•	LoRA Application: Similarly, we can place LoRA adapters in the Pairformer's attention layers.
 We typically freeze the main trunk weights from a pre-trained model and only train the low-rank updates.
 	4. Unified Latent Merger:
 	•	Combines TorsionBERT angles + adjacency-based features with the Pairformer embeddings (z_{ij}, s_i).
 Possibly done via a small merger subnetwork or autoencoder.
-	•	LoRA Application: The merger is typically new code; if it’s large, we can apply LoRA.
-But it might be a small MLP/Transformer, so we can fully train it from scratch if it’s not too big.
+	•	LoRA Application: The merger is typically new code; if it's large, we can apply LoRA.
+But it might be a small MLP/Transformer, so we can fully train it from scratch if it's not too big.
 	5. Optional Forward Kinematics (MP-NeRF):
 	•	If we feed partial 3D coords into the Diffusion model, we do a differentiable forward pass from torsion angles → partial Cartesian.
 	•	Backprop: MP-NeRF is fully differentiable with respect to torsion angles, so gradients flow from final 3D error signals back into TorsionBERT angles.
-	•	LoRA Application: Typically none, as MP-NeRF is mostly geometry code, but if it’s large (rarely is), we could also do minimal parameterization if needed.
+	•	LoRA Application: Typically none, as MP-NeRF is mostly geometry code, but if it's large (rarely is), we could also do minimal parameterization if needed.
 	6. Diffusion Module:
-	•	Input: random/noised coordinates or partial coords from MP-NeRF, plus the “unified latent.”
+	•	Input: random/noised coordinates or partial coords from MP-NeRF, plus the "unified latent."
 	•	Iteratively denoises to final 3D.
 	•	LoRA Application: If we use a big diffusion U-Net or Transformer, we can freeze the backbone and add LoRA adapters in its attention layers or feed-forward blocks.
 	7. Energy Minimization (Post-hoc):
 	•	Typically not differentiable with respect to earlier modules.
 This step is outside the main gradient flow.
-We only do local minimization for final “polish.”
+We only do local minimization for final "polish."

 Thus: The main backprop path is:

-Final 3D coordinate predictions → compute losses → backprop → (Diffusion model) → (Unified Latent Merger) → (Pairformer trunk’s LoRA, TorsionBERT’s LoRA) → adjacency is likely frozen or partially updated if we adopt a “soft adjacency” approach.
+Final 3D coordinate predictions → compute losses → backprop → (Diffusion model) → (Unified Latent Merger) → (Pairformer trunk's LoRA, TorsionBERT's LoRA) → adjacency is likely frozen or partially updated if we adopt a "soft adjacency" approach.

 ⸻

 B. Loss Functions

-We’ll likely have two primary supervised loss signals:
+We'll likely have two primary supervised loss signals:
 	1. 3D Coordinate Loss \mathcal{L}_{3D}:
 	•	Compare final predicted 3D coords \mathbf{X}{pred} (after the Diffusion stage) to known ground truth \mathbf{X}{true}.
 	•	Could be RMSD-based or a distribution-based loss (like Chamfer or L1 in Cartesian space).